 Is your company ready to address the serious issues of harassment and bullying?
 The Calgary Consortium for Civility, Respect, and Dignity at Work is a group of professionals who provide a wide range of services in this area.
-Together, we have developed a model of service interventions that will address the requirements of Alberta’s Bill 30 and assist organizations to develop a culture of respect.
+Together, we have developed a model of service interventions that will address the requirements of Alberta’s Occupational Health & Safety Act and assist organizations to develop a culture of respect.
 While not every service will require outside assistance, many will as often dealing with issues is difficult for internal resources.
 Previous involvement, knowing pieces of information, and having dealt with some of the parties can create a conflict of interest situation.
 Further, not every organization has every resource.

 The model begins with prevention activities, but organizations can begin anywhere with the services indicated.
 Here is the model as presented by Pat Ferris of Janus & Associates;

 Preventing: We can help your organization:

 - Create an updated occupational health and safety policy that includes harassment and bullying

 - Provide training on Occupational Health and Safety obligations with regards to bullying and harassment

 - Provide training and discussion on Psychological Safety in the workplace

 - Create health and safety and/or respect committees and provide the designates required by the legislation